Wyverson/OutdoorSent/README.md

 - 'densenet' - DenseNet169 [[5]](https://arxiv.org/abs/1608.06993).
 - 'xception' - Xception [[6]](https://arxiv.org/abs/1610.02357).

-**-a**: Directory containing attributes files in txt.
+**-a**: Directory containing attributes files in txt format.
 Must be defined when loading a model trained with attributes.
 If omitted when training a model, attributes will not be used.

 **-n**: If using attributes this must be set to attributes length.
 Default value is 102, length of SUN attributes.